manutter51/barnum/README.md

 Inside a handler function, you can do anything you like, including firing off other events.

+### Managing event handlers

+Use the `check` function to make sure the handlers you have assigned to your events match the constraints on the events.
+The `check` function returns a map of event keys mapped to a list of error messages for that event, or an empty map if there are no errors.

+    (if-let [event-errors (ev/check)]
+      (report-errors event-errors)
+      (proceed-with-application))

+For any given event, you can control the order in which the handlers are executed by using the `order-first` and `order-last` functions.
+The `order-first` function takes an event key and a list of handler keys, and re-orders the handlers to match the order you specify.
+Any handler keys that are not in the list will be executed after the keys you did specify, in their original order.

+The `order-last` function works the same way, except that any keys you do not specify will be executed *before* the keys you do specify.

+    ;; Example: Event :e1 has handlers :h1 :h2 :h3 :h4 and :h5
+    (ev/order-first :e1 [:h4 :h2]) ; ==> :h4 :h2 :h1 :h3 :h5

+    ;; Example: Event :e1 has handlers :h1 :h2 :h3 :h4 and :h5
+    (ev/order-last :e1 [:h4 :h2]) ; ==> :h1 :h3 :h5 :h4 :h2

+Use the `handler-keys` function to get a list of the current handlers, in order, for any given event.

+    (let [h-keys (ev/handler-keys :event-1)]
+      (do-something-with-keys h-keys))

 ### Triggering events

 To trigger an event and execute its associated handlers, use the `fire`